 You can view the histogram of an image in a camera as well as on a computer.

-Most of the DSLR cameras will have an “Info” button.
+Most DSLR and Mirrorless cameras will have an “Info” button.
 You need to select the image and click the info button to view the RGB histogram and the luminance histogram.

 If your camera doesn’t come with an Info button then you need to refer to the camera manual to see which button does this job.